mliebelt/PgnViewerJS-WP/README.md

 ### Reference ###

 * [GitHub](https://github.com/mliebelt/PgnViewerJS): Here is the original JavaScript implementation available.
-* [PgnV Demo](http://mliebelt.bplaced.net/pgnvjs/examples2.html): Demonstration web site for the features that are currently inluded in PgnViewerJS
+* [PgnV Demo](http://mliebelt.github.io/PgnViewerJS/docu/examples2.html#1000): Demonstration web site for the features that are currently inluded in PgnViewerJS, and may soon be integrated into the Wordpress plugin in a similar way.